NEET/JEE Coaching Scholarship

 (ii) Propagation-

-Chlorine-free radicals attack methane molecule and generate methyl-free radical as
+Chlorine-free radicals attack methane molecules and generate methyl-free radicals as

 Then chlorine free radical reacts with methyl chloride and this way propagation occurs.